Fong-25/authbe/README.md

 # Authentication Backend

-A secure and robust authentication backend built with Node.js, Express, and MongoDB.
+A secure, scalable and robust authentication backend built with Node.js, Express, and MongoDB.
 This project provides a complete authentication system with features like user registration, login, and JWT-based authentication.

 ## Features